bioinformatics-ca/CAN_2021/CAN_2021_main.md

 ## Pre-workshop Tutorials

-Pre-readings and pre-work can be found here [here](https://forms.gle/fMQMdWQxZQMcTMRB9).
+Pre-readings and pre-work can be found [here](https://forms.gle/fMQMdWQxZQMcTMRB9).
 It is in your best interest to complete these before the workshop.